 Newport Beach Learning Center - CLICK HERE FOR MORE DETAILS

 THE ROLE OF THE CIVIL ENGINEER IN SUSTAINABLE DEVELOPMENT

 To achieve these objectives, ASCE promotes the following implementation strategies:

-Promote broad understanding of economic, environmental, political, social, and technical issues and processes as related to sustainable development;
+Promote a broad understanding of economic, environmental, political, social, and technical issues and processes as related to sustainable development;

-Advance the skills, knowledge and information necessary for a sustainable future; including habitats, natural systems, system flows, and the effects of all phases of the life cycle of projects on the ecosystem;
+Advance the skills, knowledge, and information necessary for a sustainable future; including habitats, natural systems, system flows, and the effects of all phases of the life cycle of projects on the ecosystem;

 Advocate economic approaches that recognize natural resources and our environment as capital assets;

 Promote multidisciplinary, whole system, integrated and multi-objective goals in all phases of project planning, design, construction, operations, and decommissioning;

 Promote reduction of vulnerability to natural, accidental, and willful hazards to be part of sustainable development; and

 Promote performance-based standards and guidelines as bases for voluntary actions and for regulations in sustainable development for new and existing infrastructure.